safe-global/safe-docs/pages/sdk-auth-kit/guides/safe-signatures.md

 );
 ```

-Looks similar to the transaction right?
-That’s because the process is exactly the same and the signatures are being accumuluted in the signatures Map of the `safeMessage` object.
-All the previous concepts around `data`,`signatures`, `isContractSignature` … applies
+It feels very similar to the transactions, right?
+That's because the process is basically the same and the signatures are being accumulated in the signatures Map of the `safeMessage` object.
+The previous concepts related to `data`, `signatures`, and `isContractSignature` still apply.

 #### Creating Smart contract signatures (EIP-1271)